***We are open! Please read the new regulations.***

 - Return Visits.
 Each returning visit will last 45-60 minutes.
 We will reassess your current condition and continue treatment as needed.
 The total number of visits needed will depend on you as a patient and how quickly your body responds to treatments.

 Communication is key.
 You know your body best.
-As a practitioner, I cannot feel what you are feeling in your body so I depend on communication with each patient.
-I am constantly looking for feedback from each treatment so we can make sure that all your needs are met.
-During each visit, I strive to make sure any and all your questions are answered.
-I am constantly researching and communicating with other practitioners to make sure I provide the best quality care for each patient.
+As a practitioner, we cannot feel what you are feeling in your body so we depend on communication with each patient.
+We are constantly looking for feedback from each treatment so we can make sure that all your needs are met.
+During each visit, we strive to make sure any and all your questions are answered.
+We are constantly researching and communicating with other practitioners to make sure we provide the best quality care for each patient.

 FEES AND INSURANCE